george-richardson/gjhr.me/content/about.md

 ---
-layout: page
 title: "#about"
+menu: main
 ---

 ## Career

 I am a "devops" engineer, although I would argue the role should not exist.
-I currently work at InsightSoftware.
+I currently work at The Scale Factory.

 ## Education